fparma/fparma-web/server/views/user-guides/acre.md

 # FPARMA ACRE 2 RADIO GUIDE

-***
-## What is ACRE2?
+### What is ACRE2?

-	The core feature of ACRE has always been radios though, and that has undergone major improvements in ACRE2 as well.
+The core feature of ACRE has always been radios, which has undergone major improvements in ACRE2.
 A new, extremely powerful and modular distributed data system allows for a whole manner of new features to be simulated in a robust and reliable way, and powers the most realistic real time radio simulation released in either the civilian or military market.

-***
-## ACRE2 Features( as of 2/10/16):
+### ACRE2 Features

 * Real time voice occlusion for world objects, including buildings.
 * Babel language system that allows you to implement virtual languages on other players.